UKPLab/tacl2018-preference-convincing/README.md

 Dependencies for just using the gp_pref_learning model:

-   * scikit-learn==0.18.1
+   * scikit-learn>=0.18.1
-   * scipy==0.19.0
+   * scipy>=0.19.0
-   * numpy==1.12.1
+   * numpy>=1.12.1

 For running the experiments, please see the requirements.txt for further dependencies.

 * Python 3
-* virtualenv
+* virtualenv (to install requirements)
 * The required packages are listed in requirements.txt.
 You can install them using pip install -r requirements.txt
 * Maven -- check if you have the command line program 'mvn' -- required to extract the linguistic features from our experimental datasets.
 You can skip this if you are not re-running our experiments or training a model on UKPConvArg*** datasets.

 ## How to run the experiments